END VOTER SUPPRESSION

-35,314 Kansas citizens tried to register - but couldn’t sort through the government red tape.
+35,314 Kansas citizens tried to register in 2014—but couldn’t break through the government red tape.

 The Impact of DPOC on Kansas Citizens

-When DPOC was first implemented, 35,314 registered voters were placed on Kansas’ suspended voter list from failure to submit documentary proof of citizenship.
-This means over 35,000 people who were eligible to vote were blocked because of burdensome paperwork.
+DPOC placed 35,314 registered voters were placed on Kansas’ suspended voter list for failure to submit documentary proof of citizenship.
+This meant that over 35,000 people who were eligible to vote were blocked because of burdensome paperwork.

-Individuals 18-29 were three times more likely to be on the suspended list.
-Under this law, Kansas was in the lowest five states in the country for youth voter turnout.
+Individuals 18-29 were three times more likely to land on the suspended list.
+Under this law, Kansas finished in the bottom five states in the country for youth voter turnout.

-There was a significant drop in voter registrations between October 2012 and October 2014 when DPOC took effect, even as Kansas’ population increased.
+Voter registrations dropped significantly between October 2012 and October 2014 when DPOC took effect, even as Kansas’ population increased.
 The League of Women Voters of Kansas joined as a plaintiff on the case because DPOC made community-based voter registration nearly impossible.

-This issue crosses party lines—Republicans made up 22% of suspended voters, Democrats made up 18% and unaffiliated voters made up almost 58% of suspended voters.
+This issue crossed party lines—Republicans made up 22% of suspended voters, Democrats made up 18%, and unaffiliated voters made up almost 58% of suspended voters.

 Voting is one of our most cherished duties as Americans and is the lifeblood of a healthy democratic system.
 Removing onerous requirements for eligible voters means Kansas can lead in fulfilling our duty to the rest of the nation—citizen participation in elections.

 The more that citizens participate in democracy, the stronger that democracy becomes.